 Greenhouse Canada - September 19, 2018

 Research scientists Dr. Jaimin Patel and Leora Radetsky are exploring light as a way to mitigate disease.
-Working out of the Lighting Research Center (LRC) at the Rensselaer Polytechnic Institute, their research looks at using visible and ultraviolet (UV) light against powdery mildew and downy mildew - two of the most common diseases in the greenhouse.
+Their research looks at using visible and ultraviolet (UV) light against powdery mildew and downy mildew - two of the most common diseases in the greenhouse.

 Hort Americas - August 28, 2018